Gronunder/WeatherApp/README.md

-# Weather App TASK
+# Weather App Task

 A PowerShell script to fetch and display a 5-day weather forecast for a specified city using the OpenWeatherMap API.
-The script retrieves the weather via API key from an external database/API's.
+The script retrieves the weather via API call with private key from an external database/API's.
-- Min,Max,Avg and current weather overview if it's clear sky, cloudy, windy etc.

 ## Features
 - Fetches a 5-day weather forecast. - Limiation of the Free Account in OpenWeatherMap.
 - Dynamic city selection.
-- Supports city names in both Bulgarian(Cyrilic) and English.
-Other Languanges are not tested!
+- Supports city names in both Bulgarian (Cyrilic) and English.
+Other languages are not tested!
-- Min,Max,Avg and current weather overview if it's clear sky, cloudy, windy etc. Temp is color-coded on it's intensity.
+- Min, Max, Avg and current weather overview if it's clear sky, cloudy, windy, etc. Temp is color-coded on it's intensity.
 - Handles errors gracefully with informative messages.
 - Built around "https://api.openweathermap.org/data/2.5/forecast?q={city}&appid={apiKey}&units=metric"

 ## Bug's
-- Possible math issue for average tempetrature, as AvgTemp is calcualted localy due to API not available, thus there might be a better option to get AvgTemp.
+- Possible math issue for average temperature, as AvgTemp is calculated locally due to API not available, thus there might be a better option to get AvgTemp.
-- Due to the nature of 3h ticks, we might have discrepency in the MinTemp.
+- Due to the nature of 3h ticks, we might have discrepancy in the MinTemp.

 ## Nice to have
 - Dynamic day selection.
-- 5DayFroecast function to be separated into few smaller functions for better consumation of the code.
+- 5DayFroecast function to be separated into a few smaller functions for better consumption of the code.

 ## Prerequisites/Dependencies

-- Windows PowerShell - Tested with latest version.
+- Windows PowerShell: Tested with the latest version.
-- An OpenWeatherMap API key - Registration is required and key needs time to propagate in order to be activated.
+- An OpenWeatherMap API key Registration is required, and the key needs time to propagate in order to be activated.
-- Internet connection and probaly a source code editor like VS Code or Powershell editor.
+- Internet connection and probably a source code editor like VS Code or Powershell editor.

 ## Diagram or Flow of the script: